Ms. Desire Lavigne Karakire’s testimony, shared on her Facebook wall on 11th July 2020

 - Click here to read Part III

-We decided to publish Desire’s testimony, in five parts, in the hope that it will be read by those with mental ill-health and who are searching for the right care so that they and their loved ones may make informed decisions.
+We decided to publish Desire’s testimony in the hope that it will be read by those with mental ill-health and who are searching for the right care so that they and their loved ones may make informed decisions.